erikngigi/install-guide-archlinux/README.md

    - `linux-zen`: For the performance driven users.
    - `linux-hardened`: For the security concerned users.

-Users interested in installing other kernels on the system read this <a href="https://itsfoss.com/switch-kernels-arch-linux" target="_blank">post</a>.
+Users interested in installing other kernels on the system read this [post](https://btrfs.readthedocs.io/en/latest/btrfs-man5.html).

 The `base` package does not include all tools from the live installation, so installing other packages may be necessary for a fully functional base system.
 In particular, consider installing: